purplepalmdash/purplepalmdash111.github.io/content/post/2017-08-29-BuildDebianDockerImageLocally.md

 categories = ["Linux"]
 +++
 ### AIM
-Recently I am working in a network desperited environment, this means, I am unable to connect to internet freely.
+Recently I am working in a network isolated environment, this means, I am unable to connect to internet freely.
 But I have to finish my working using some specific docker images, how?
 So I have to build them locally using iso.